prataprc/cmap/README.md

 Contribution
 ------------

 * Simple workflow.
-Fork, modify and raise a pull request.
+Fork - Modify - Pull request.
 * Before making a PR,
   * Run `make build` to confirm all versions of build is passing with 0 warnings and 0 errors.